Omar88magdy/Devops-project/README.md

 	•	Documentation finalized.

-👨‍💻 Contributing

-We welcome contributions!
-Please fork this repository and open a pull request to propose changes.

 📧 Contact

-For any questions or feedback, feel free to reach out to [Your Name] at your-email@example.com.
+For any questions or feedback, feel free to reach out

 Enjoy automating your deployments! 😊